-reviews significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of MPACT and any formal announcements relating to MPACT's financial performance;
+- reviews significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of MPACT and any announcements relating to MPACT's financial performance; - reviews at least annually the adequacy and effectiveness of MPACT's internal controls and risk management systems; - reviews the assurance from the CEO and the CFO on the financial records and financial statements: - meets with the external and internal auditors, without the presence of the Management, at least once a year to review and discuss the financial reporting process, system of internal controls (including financial, operational, compliance and information technology controls), significant comments and recommendations;

-- reviews at least annually the adequacy and effectiveness of MPACT's internal controls and risk management systems; - reviews the assurance from the CEO and the CFO on the financial records and financial statements; - meets with the external and internal auditors, without the presence of the Management, at least once a year to review and discuss the financial reporting process, system of internal controls (including financial, operational, compliance and information technology controls), significant comments and recommendations; - reviews and, if required, investigates the matters reported via the whistleblowing mechanism, by which employees may, in confidence, raise concerns about suspected improprieties including financial irregularities.
-The objective of the whistle-blowing mechanism is to ensure that arrangements are in place for independent investigations of any reported matters and reviews of such investigations, to ensure appropriate follow-up actions are taken; and - discusses during the AC meetings, any changes to accounting standards and issues which have a direct impact on the financial statements.
+- reviews the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up.
+If required, the AC investigates matters reported via the whistle-blowing mechanism, by which employees may, in confidence, raise concerns about suspected improprieties including financial irregularities.
+The objective of the whistleblowing mechanism is to ensure that arrangements are in place for independent investigations of any reported matters and reviews of such investigations, to ensure appropriate follow-up actions are taken; and - discusses during the AC meetings, any changes to accounting standards and issues which have a direct impact on the financial statements.